spotDL/spotify-downloader/README.md

 ```
 • play - will play the last song downloaded using mplayer
 • list - downloads songs from list.txt
-• lyrics - will print out the lyrics for last downloaded song.
+• lyrics - will print out the lyrics for last downloaded song
 • exit - exit the script
 ```